For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 The Sergeant turned around and into the doorway, following Todd’s movement.
 Behind him, the other officers gazes were blistering.

-“We’ll be seeing you soon, Mr. Wolfe!”, Sergeant Tennen said assuredly.
+“We’ll be seeing you soon, Mr. Wilde!”, Sergeant Tennen said assuredly.

 “Not before I see you, Mother,” Todd shot back, his smile shrinking into a contorted snarl.
 He pointed a finger at his own head as he backed out of the outer door held open by Doreen, whose scowl matched Todd’s.
 “This chollo has ojos in the back of his head.
 I’ll smell you coming.”